Campylobacter infection

 What will happen at home?

-You may be discharged home whilst you still have diarrhoea, if your doctors feel you are well enough.
+If your doctors feel you are well enough, you may be discharged home whilst you still have diarrhoea.
 Please do not worry; the precautions taken in hospital are aimed at preventing the spread of infection to other ill and vulnerable patients.

-The most important thing you and your family can do is make sure you continue with good personal hygiene, such as hand washing, especially after using the toilet or before preparing food.
+The most important thing you and your family can do is make sure you continue with good personal hygiene.
+This includes hand washing, especially after using the toilet or before preparing food.

-Campylobacter has to be reported to Public Health England, who are responsible for the health of the general public.
-Someone from Public Health England may ring you to speak to you, to ask you some questions.
+Campylobacter has to be reported to the UK Health Security Agency (UKHSA), who are responsible for the health of the general public.
+Someone from the local Health Protection Team may contact you, to ask you some questions.
 Please do not be concerned, this is routine.

 Further Information